The Belgian police collected over 22.000 firearms and decided to make something useful out of them by casting them back into usable metal.

 Where did all these firearms come from?

-About half of the guns were handed over by owners from all over the country, many of them finding them at home as an inheritance, and they no longer wanted them.
+About half of the weapons were handed over by owners from all over the country, many of whom found them at home through inheritance and no longer wanted them.
 The other half were old guns used by the police.

-The weapons were melted over three days by steel giant ArcelorMittal at its plant in Ghent.
-This is the third time that the Belgian government and the steel company have collaborated to melt firearms.
+The weapons were melted down over three days by steel giant ArcelorMittal at its plant in Ghent.
+It is the third time the Belgian government and the steel company have collaborated to melt down the firearms.

 "The result is impressive: 22.457 firearms have disappeared from our society," he said in a release Carina van Cauter, governor of the province of East Flanders.
 "It is obviously good for the safety of our citizens that these weapons are no longer in use."